ciaracade/ciaracade/README.md

   </p>

   <p align="center">
-    As of now, I'm working on my Minecraft Mod, my SWE Internship with Capital one, and any project that come to mind.
+    As of now, I'm working on my Minecraft Mod, my SWE Internship with Capital One, and any project thatcomese to mind.
   </p>

 <h2 align="center">✨ Languages and Tools ✨  </h2>